crypto-sh/Android-DataBinding/README.md

         ```java
             ActivityMainBinding binding = DataBindingUtil.setContentView(this, R.layout.activity_main);
         ```
-        and after that you can bind your parametr
+        and after that you can bind your parameters
         ```java
             binding.setTemp(user);
             binding.setHandler(new MyHandler());